The Lean Startup: Summary Review & Takeaways

 Chapter Fourteen - Join the Movement

-What are good quotes from The Lean Startup?
+What is a good quote from The Lean Startup?

 “The only way to win is to learn faster than anyone else.”

 ― Eric Ries - The Lean Startup Quotes